Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Introduction

 We would like to mention that a discrete ABP estimate is proved in \cite{KuoTrudinger00} for finite differences on general meshes under the assumption that the discrete operator is monotone.
-Compared with \cite{KuoTrudinger00}, the novelties of this paper are the following: \begin{enumerate}[$\bullet$] \item We give a novel proof of discrete ABP estimate, which is more geometric in nature and suitable for FEM.
-It is based on a geometric characterization of the sub-differential of piecewise linear functions and control of its Lebesgue measure by jumps of the normal flux. \item The estimate in \cite{KuoTrudinger00} is sub-optimal when applied to our finite element method \eqref{intro:FEM}.
+Compared with \cite{KuoTrudinger00}, the novelties of this paper are the following: \squishlist \item We give a novel proof of discrete ABP estimate, which is more geometric in nature and suitable for FEM: it is based on a geometric characterization of the sub-differential of piecewise linear functions and control of its Lebesgue measure by jumps of the normal flux. \item The estimate in \cite{KuoTrudinger00} is sub-optimal when applied to our finite element method \eqref{intro:FEM}.
 In fact, it replaces the measure of star $\abs {\omega_i}\approx h^d$ in \eqref{intro:ABP}, which corresponds to the fine scale $h$, by the volume $\approx\epsilon^d$ of a ball used to define \eqref{Ie}.
-The two estimates thus differ by a multiplicative factor $\epsilon/h \gg 1$, the ratio of scales, which is responsible for suboptimal decay rates. \item Paper \cite{KuoTrudinger00} does not construct a monotone finite difference scheme, and we already showed that the obvious 9-point stencil fails to satisfy \eqref{monotonicity-0}; wide stencils are proposed in \cite{KuoTrudinger92,Oberman08} to circumvent this issue.
-In addition, \cite{KuoTrudinger00} does not present a consistent method either.
-Both \eqref{consistency-0} and \eqref{monotonicity-0} are hard to achieve together. \item Upon combining our discrete ABP estimate with weak consistency of FEM, we derive rates of convergence for \eqref{pde} under weak regularity requirements.
-This is a key novelty of our paper since previous error analyses are limited to special assumptions on $A$ and might not give convergence to the viscosity solution \cite{SmearsSuli13}. \end{enumerate} Therefore, our two-scale FEM is a compromise between the fine scale accuracy provided by the discrete Laplace operator $\Delta_h$ and the monotonicity and consistency achieved at the coarse scale $\epsilon$ by the integral operator $I_\epsilon$ in \eqref{Ie}.
-This also explains why the only geometric mesh restriction -- weak acuteness -- is unrelated to the coefficient matrix $A$: it just guarantees monotonicity of $\Delta_h$!
+The two estimates thus differ by a multiplicative factor $\epsilon/h \gg 1$, the ratio of scales, which is responsible for suboptimal decay rates. \item Upon combining our discrete ABP estimate with operator consistency of \eqref{intro:FEM} in $L^\infty(\Omega)$, we derive pointwise rates of convergence under natural regularity requirements of $u$ in H\"older spaces, i.e. in the realm of classical solutions.
+We also exploit that operator consistency is measured in a discrete $L^d$ norm in \eqref{intro:ABP} to establish convergence rates for piecewise smooth solutions $u$. \squishend

+Our 2-scale FEM \eqref{intro:FEM} extends to certain classes of discontinuous coefficients.
+We recall that $A \in \text{VMO}(\dm)$, the space of {\it vanishing mean oscillation} functions, if the mean oscillation of $A$ satisfies for all $x\in\dm$